espocrm/documentation/user-guide/printing-to-pdf.md

 Printing to PDF provides an ability to generate PDF documents with a record data.
 The document content is defined by Template.

-1. You need to have at least one Template for the entity type of the record you want to print.
+You need to have at least one Template for the entity type of the record you want to print.

-2. 'Print to PDF' will be available on the detail view under the dropdown next to the 'Edit' button.
+'Print to PDF' will be available on the detail view under the dropdown next to the 'Edit' button.

+### Printing multiple records

+This feature is available since EspoCRM version 5.3.0.

+'Print to PDF' is available on the list view as a mass action.
+You need to select needed records and click Print to PDF from Actions menu.
+It will generate a single merged PDF file for multiple records.

+By default the max number of records is limited to 50.
+The limit is defined by the config parameter `massPrintPdfMaxCount`.

+Note, that page numbering gets reset for each record.
+You need to use the placeholder `{pageAbsoluteNumber}` to print absolute page numbers in the footer.

 ## Templates